 One of our customers, Global AG Input have realized just that; that many of their processes need to be developed over time, and frequently are:

-Go back to your priority process for starters, remember the first template you started to build?
+Go back to your priority process for starters, remember the first workflow you started to build?
 Work through each heading and each task, to see where you’d like to add content and get stuck in!